jiffyclub/scipy-2013-git-testing/git/local/Readme.md

 Step 1 : Commit the staged changes of the file you've added to your repository.

     $ git commit
+    [master (root-commit) 9ca8be0] This is my first commit.
+    0 files changed
+    create mode 100644 readme.rst

 Step 2 : Add a commit message.
 Git will send you to your preferred text editor.
 Create a message, then save and exit.